worksasintended/klipper_linear_movement_analysis/README.md

 ```
 bash klipper_linear_movement_analysis/install.sh
 ```
 This will install the extension.
-The installation of matplotlib requires some time and creates significant load on the rpi, I suggest NOT doing this, while the rpi is used for printing.
+The installation of matplotlib and scipy requires some time and creates significant load on the rpi, I suggest NOT doing this, while the rpi is used for printing.

 To update the package via Moonraker or a web frontend, add this to your `moonraker.conf`:
 ```